 View towards the lake from the terrace of Dalat Palace

 Dalat earned the name ‘Little Paris’ for its wealth of French architecture.
 This includes broad boulevards and lakeside hotels and villas, remnants of the bygone Indochine era.
-But, the city remains distinctly Vietnamese.
+Still, the city remains distinctly Vietnamese.
 That is to say, there are plenty of outdoor markets, scores of motorbikes and an infinite variety of small, specialty shops whose colorful merchandise tumbles out onto the pavement.

 Moreover, the town is brimming with flowers.
 In fact, the region is prized for its spectacular blooms.
 These include larger-than-life hydrangeas (for which Dalat is famous), species roses and unusual orchids, marigolds, chrysanthemums and mimosas.
 The flowers grow in abundance along roadsides, in highway medians and across parks.
 And they embellish all of the hotel grounds and restaurants of the city.

 Without a doubt, it’s a flower-lover’s paradise.
 And thanks to its temperate climate, Dalat can cultivate plants all year round.
 This has made it the main grower and supplier of flowers to the rest of the country.
-To demonstrate, a quick glance around reveals thousands of greenhouses dotting the outskirts of the city.
+To illustrate, a quick glance around reveals thousands of greenhouses dotting the outskirts of the city.

 Flower greenhouses and net houses dominate the outskirts of the city

 Each day, millions of flowers are harvested, loaded on to trucks and sped to Vietnamese flower markets where they are unpacked in the wee hours of the morning.
 This includes Saigon’s largest wholesale market, Ho Thi Ky.
-Because time is of the essence, truckers make this daily journey of 5-6 hours often at high speed.
+Since time is of the essence, truckers make this daily journey of 5-6 hours often at high speed.
 (Typically, residents avoid these windy roads in the evening.)

 Vendor unpacking lotuses from Dalat at Ho Thi Ky Flower Market